-Our plan was to get to Antigua to meet friends and we not on schedule.
+Our plan was to get to Antigua to meet friends.
 In fact, our chances of seeing our friends before they flew back to America were diminishing quickly.

 Side note: I write this quite a bit but it’s worth repeating.
 Never, never, never sail to a schedule.
 We’ve done it too many times to know that it never works well.
 You can’t force the weather and sea state to act the way you want it too!
 And it seems that it’s Murphy’s law that anytime you must get somewhere you never get there OR you get there and you’re almost broken by sailing through bad weather.
 My advice is to get to a location and then have people fly out to visit.
 It’s the only way that you can guarantee to see your visitors.